 Address: 229-299 S Promenade, Seaside, OR 97138

-During your stay at this west coast seaside beach town, you have to make time to catch a sunset from the Seaside Beach.
-The beach is flat and wide and the sand is clean, soft and ideal for walking or jogging.
+During your stay at this west coast beach town, you have to catch a sunset from Seaside Beach.
+The beach is flat and wide, and the sand is clean, soft, and ideal for walking or jogging.

-Of course, the Seaside Promenade walk is nearby too if you’re wanting more solid ground.
+Of course, the Seaside Promenade walk is nearby too, if you’re wanting more solid ground.
 Kids love to play in the soft sands, and adults love to sunbathe here.
-Locals will swim and surf and partake in ocean kayaking, but visitors may find the waters too cold to be enjoyable.
+Locals will swim, surf, and partake in ocean kayaking, but visitors may find the waters too cold to be enjoyable.

 You’re likely to find sand dollars washed up on the shores.
-If you wade into the ocean at low tide, you can spot star fish, sea anemones, and even more living sand dollars.
-Mornings and evenings usually provide moody foggy views that are ominous and yet peaceful.
+If you wade into the ocean at low tide, you can spot starfish, sea anemones, and even more living sand dollars.
+Mornings and evenings usually provide moody foggy, ominous, yet peaceful views.